Rowan: Names

 The Latin name sorbus was borrowed into Old English as syrfe.
-The Latin name sorbus is from a root for "red, reddish-brown" (PIE *sor-/*ser-); English sorb is attested from the 1520s in the sense "fruit of the service tree", adopted via French sorbe from Latin sorbum "service-berry".
+The Latin name sorbus is from a root for 'red, reddish-brown' (sor-/ser-); English sorb is attested from the 1520s in the sense 'fruit of the service tree', adopted via French sorbe from Latin sorbum 'service-berry'.

 Sorbus domestica is also known as "whitty pear", the adjective whitty meaning "pinnate".
 The name "mountain-ash" for Sorbus domestica is due to a superficial similarity of the rowan leaves to those of the ash, not to be confused with Fraxinus ornus, a true ash that is also known as "mountain ash".
 Sorbus torminalis is also known as "chequer tree"; its fruits, formerly used to flavour beer, are called "chequers", perhaps from the spotted pattern of the fruit.

 The traditional name rowan was applied to the species Sorbus aucuparia.
-The name "rowan" is recorded from 1804, detached from an earlier rowan-tree, rountree, attested from the 1540s in northern dialects of English and Scots.
-It is often thought to be from a North Germanic source, perhaps related to Old Norse reynir (cf. Norwegian rogn, Danish røn, Swedish rönn), ultimately from the Germanic verb *raud-inan "to redden", in reference to the berries (as is the Latin name sorbus).
+The name rowan is recorded from 1804, detached from an earlier rowan-tree, rountree, attested from the 1540s in northern dialects of English and Scots.
+It is often thought to be from a North Germanic source, perhaps related to Old Norse reynir (compare Norwegian rogn, Danish røn, Swedish rönn), ultimately from the Germanic verb raud-inan 'to redden', in reference to the berries (as is the Latin name sorbus).

 Various dialectal variants of rowan are found in English, including ran, roan, rodan, royan, royne, round, and rune.

-The Old English name of the rowan is cwic-beám, which survives in the name quickbeam (also quicken, quicken-tree, and variants).
+The Old English name of the rowan is cwic-bēam, which survives in the name quickbeam (also quicken, quicken-tree, and variants).
 This name by the 19th century was reinterpreted as connected to the word witch, from a dialectal variant wick for quick and names such as wicken-tree, wich-tree, wicky, and wiggan-tree, giving rise to names such as witch-hazel and witch-tree.